 In all reality, corydoras are not very picky eaters nor are they hard to feed.
 Coryodoras are bottom feeders and they love to scavenge.
 When it comes to keeping your tank clean, besides the filter and regular water changes, corydoras do a great job at cleaning up your tank.

-They will eat many different plants, they love to eat algae, and they tend to eat all manner of food which other fish have left around.
+When it comes to corydoras food, they will eat many different plants, they love to eat algae, and they tend to eat all manner of food which other fish have left around.
 They are definitely not picky.
 Lots of people simply let their corydoras eat leftovers as they seem to be perfectly happy doing so.
 That being said, while corydoras are technically omnivores, they are mostly herbivorous.

 This could be because most of the food they come across is plant based or simply because they like plants and veggies more.
 Either way, most of their diet consists of plants, algae, and if possible vegetables.
 Corydoras are classic overeaters, so you do need to control how much you feed them.
 Ideally, you should feed them once per day and not let them eat more than they can consume in a 5 minute window.